Art of Europe: Medieval

 Most surviving art from the medieval period was religious in focus, often funded by the Church, powerful ecclesiastical individuals such as bishops, communal groups such as abbeys, or wealthy secular patrons.
 Many had specific liturgical functions—processional crosses and altarpieces, for example.

 One of the central questions about medieval art concerns its lack of realism.
 A great deal of knowledge of perspective in art and understanding of the human figure was lost with the fall of Rome.
 But realism was not the primary concern of medieval artists.
-They were simply trying to send a religious message, a task which demands clear iconic images instead of precisely rendered ones.
+They were trying to convey a religious message, a task that demands clear, iconic images rather than precise renderings.